arduino/help-center-content/content/Hardware Support/Generic/Flash-USB-to-serial-firmware-in-DFU-mode.md

 The converter chip firmware can be flashed with a computer by setting the board to **DFU mode** (Device Firmware Update).

+> [!NOTE]
-> Note that this article does _not_ apply to the Uno WiFi Rev2, which uses a different chip with closed source firmware.
+> This article does _not_ apply to the Uno WiFi Rev2, which uses a different chip with closed source firmware.

 ## 1. Get the firmware